SilentAssassin82/SESpriteLCDLayoutTool/README.md

 ## 📸 Adding Snapshot Support to Your Plugin

+> **Note:** This section is completely optional.
+The layout tool works standalone — you do **not** need any plugin, mod, or the Inventory Manager to use it.
+This is just an example showing how you *could* wire up a live snapshot export in your own plugin, so you have real sprite data to import and compare against.

 The tool can import live snapshots from any plugin that implements a simple helper.

 ### Example Helper Snippet